Frequently Bought Together

 Product Detail Page

-• Customers want to see the simple product detail.
+• Customers want to see a simple product detail.

-• Customers click the photo of recommendation, text, chevron to see the product detail.
+• Customers click on the recommended product’s photo, text, or chevron to view its product details.

-• Customers want to see the simple description before changing the product's option.
+• Customers want to see a simple description before changing the product’s option.

-• Customers want to get the recommendation if our recommendation is the same brand or has an algorithm.
+• Customers want recommendations if the suggested product is from the same brand or based on an algorithm.

-• Customers who know the product can simply click the add to bag button.
-If not, they will want to see the details.
+• Customers who are familiar with the product can simply click the “Add to Bag” button; if not, they will want to view the product details.

 • Customers want to see the exact photo of the gifts.

-• If there are more than one gift option, they will not be able to check different options.
+• If there is more than one gift option, they may not be able to check all options.

 • What if customers don’t want to add the gift?